-When a person is injured in a car accident or other type of collision in Washington state through no fault of their own, the law permits the injured person to file a claim for relief against the at-fault party.
-In car accident cases, these claims are usually also filed against an insurance company which is providing insurance coverage to the person responsible for the collision.
+When a person is injured in an auto accident or other type of collision in Washington state through no fault of their own, the law permits the injured person to file a claim for relief against the at-fault party.
+In accident cases, these claims are usually also filed against an insurance company which is providing insurance coverage to the person responsible for the injury incident.

-When a person pursues a personal injury claim against an insurance company after a car accident, they must list the specific losses that they have suffered as a result of the accident.
+When a person pursues a personal injury claim against an insurance company after an accident, they must list the specific losses that they have suffered as a result of the accident.
 In the legal world, these losses are referred to as damages.

 There are certain types of damages that a person is eligible to claim in a personal injury case, which are set forth by the laws in the jurisdiction for which the accident occurred.
 In Washington state, the types of damages that you can recover are broken down into monetary losses and non-monetary losses.

 An injured victim is entitled to recover anything that may be considered either a monetary or non-monetary loss that resulted from the accident.
 Of course, the burden to prove that any losses truly resulted from the accident in question is placed on the person pursuing the claim, and that part of the legal process is an entirely different can of worms.